 It's known among jazz aficionados that Pittsburgh has an extraordinary jazz scene.
-There are as many theories as to why as there are jazz styles.
-But one thing is for certain.
 You can't find the breadth and quality of jazz happening in Pittsburgh in any city this size, anywhere.

 The legacy is real.

 Back in the day, jazz greats all passed through the 'Burgh on their way between New York and Chicago.
 Kids grew up in the 30s, 40s and 50s seeing their heroes in the flesh practically every night of the week.
 And they learned from them, they watched and listened and picked up those great vibes and sounds and moves that you still see and hear today in Pittsburgh's jazz joints, its theaters, clubs and pubs, including CJs in the Strip District and Manchester Craftsmen's Guild's MCG Jazz Series on the North Side.
 Also, don't miss, the annual Pittsburgh JazzLive International Festival every June in downtown Pittsburgh.